mserajnik/vmangos-deploy/README.md

 possible (or intended) to use this feature to perform a clean downgrade due to the database migrations.

-Since the Docker images are build only once a day it is unlikely that there will be a build for every single VMaNGOS commit; you can find all the available versions for the `vmangos-server` and the `vmangos-database` images [here][image-vmangos-server-versions] and [here][image-vmangos-database-versions] respectively.
-Older images are automatically deleted (roughly older than 25 days, unless there have been builds outside the normal daily build schedule).
+Since the Docker images are built only once a day it is unlikely that there will be a build for every single VMaNGOS commit; you can find all the available versions for the `vmangos-server` and the `vmangos-database` images [here][image-vmangos-server-versions] and [here][image-vmangos-database-versions] respectively.
+Older images are automatically deleted; only the images from the last 25 builds are kept (which usually means the builds from the last 25 days, unless there have been builds outside of the normal daily schedule or there have been no VMaNGOS commits on some days).

 Aside from the Docker image version you mainly have to pay attention to the `environment` sections of each service configuration.
 In particular, you will